armory/spinnaker-kustomize-patches/README.md

 The script does the following:

 * Deploys the Armory Operator to the `spinnaker-operator` namespace.
-* Deploys a basic Armory Continuous Delivery instance with some default integrations to the `spinnaker` namespace.
+* Deploys a basic Armory Continuous Deployment instance with some default integrations to the `spinnaker` namespace.

 If you already have the Armory Operator deployed, you can use